elephox-dev/old-philly/docs/contributing/documentation.md

 ## Local Development

+### Prerequisites

 To preview your changes to the documentation before committing them, you can use jekyll, a static site generator.

 You need to have ruby installed in order to use `jekyll` and `bundle`.

-To do so, navigate to the `docs/` folder from the main repository:
+After you got those, navigate to the `docs/` folder from the main repository:

 ```bash
 $ cd docs
 ```

-Then, run
+Then, run:

 ```bash
 $ bundle install